HTTP-RPC/Kilo/README.md

 Each is discussed in more detail below.

 ## WebService
 `WebService` is an abstract base class for web services.
-It extends `HttpServlet` and provides a thin, REST-oriented layer on top of the standard [servlet API](https://jakarta.ee/specifications/servlet/5.0/).
+It extends the similarly abstract `HttpServlet` class and provides a thin, REST-oriented layer on top of the standard [servlet API](https://jakarta.ee/specifications/servlet/5.0/).

-Service operations are defined by adding public methods to a concrete service implementation.
-Methods are invoked by submitting an HTTP request for a path associated with a service instance.
-Arguments may be provided via the query string, resource path, or request body. `WebService` converts the values to the expected types, invokes the method, and writes the return value (if any) to the output stream as JSON.

-The `RequestMethod` annotation is used to associate a service method with an HTTP verb such as `GET` or `POST`.
-The optional `ResourcePath` annotation can be used to associate the method with a specific path relative to the servlet.
-If unspecified, the method is associated with the servlet itself.

-Multiple methods may be associated with the same verb and path. `WebService` selects the best method to execute based on the provided argument values.
 For example, the following service class implements some simple mathematical operations:

 ```java
 @WebServlet(urlPatterns = {"/math/*"}, loadOnStartup = 1)